-- The best tool for creating most documents, but it has a learning curve.
+- A good tool for creating documents, but it has a learning curve.
 LaTeX (pronounced la-TEK) enables you to write in plain text and generate good-looking PDFs for a wide variety of target audiences.
 The bundled templates are appropriate for many types of document/publications including presentations with Beamer, IEEE publication, and the standard report and thesis work which has lifted it to dominance in the realm of academic publishing.
 Add-ons are numerous and include the excellent TikZ package, Sweave, and many others.

 - A great text editor and my editor of choice.
-I am a somewhat egotistical user who takes pride in knowing more tricks than my friends.
 I am starting to maintain a page of Vim tips for the interested.

 - Software for creating and maintaining [mind maps], a highly effective tool for organizing thoughts or projects.
 FreeMind has a very intuitive set of default keybindings that allow you to “just use” the software from day 0.